 “We found evidence of a new trend towards being more selective and exclusive when it comes to sharing, even among the teenage generation,” said Nadia Tuma, deputy director of McCann Truth Central, in a statement.
 “It is becoming cooler to be a bit mysterious, like not being very searchable on Google.”

-As social media becomes more prevalent, it is becoming a serious challenge to maintain a balance privacy and publicity, between making oneself seem interesting and appearing to be vain.
+As social media becomes more prevalent, it is becoming a serious challenge to maintain a balance between privacy and publicity, between making oneself seem interesting and appearing to be vain.
 The brands that can do this well will likely be the consumer favorites in 2014, unless consumers change their minds again six months from now.